cloudnative-pg/cloudnative-pg/docs/src/kubernetes_upgrade.md

 !!!
 Note
-    If your database files are on shared storage over the network, you will not need to define a maintenance window, as the default self-healing behavior of the operator will work fine (you can then skip the rest of this section).
+    If your database files are on shared storage over the network, you may not need to define a maintenance window.
+If the volumes currently used by the pods can be reused by pods running on different nodes after the drain, the default self-healing behavior of the operator will work fine (you can then skip the rest of this section).

 When using local storage for PostgreSQL, you are advised to temporarily put the cluster in **maintenance mode** through the `nodeMaintenanceWindow`